osageev/osageev.github.io/_posts/2025-06-15-introducing-smartlooper.md

 We also added “direct controls” that are completely predictable.
 For example, I can use a small auxiliary keyboard to force modulation to a new key, as can be seen and heard in the last few seconds of the video above.
-I can also dial up (or down) the system's sensitivity to my own dynamics, which is very fun to play with too.
+I can also dial up (or down) the system's sensitivity to my own dynamics, which is fun to play with too.

 <!-- _[Insert control demo image or video]_ -->